collective/collective.quickupload/README.txt

     - use flashupload (yes/no), default = no

     - fill file's titles in form (yes/no), default = yes

+    - fill file's descriptions in form (yes/no), default = no

     - automatic upload on select (yes/no), default=no